 The 13,500-acre lake allows unlimited horsepower.
 A 300-foot no-wake zone has been established and is enforced around the lake’s 52 miles of shoreline.

 Eight state-operated launch ramps provide access to the lake.
 Several private launch ramps also exist along the shallow shoreline.
-Seasonal dock rentals are available, call the park office for information.
+Seasonal dock rentals are available from April 1 to Oct 1.
+Call the park office for additional information.

 The state wildlife refuge, located on the southwest corner of the lake, is off limits to boats at all times.

-Grand Lake St. Marys Campground offers Cedar Cabins and Camper Cabins as well as Full Hook-up, Electric, and Non-electric sites for every type of camping.
+Grand Lake St. Marys Campground offers Cedar Cabins and Camper Cabins as well as Full Hook-up, Electric, and Non-electric sites for all types of camping.
 Pets are permitted in most areas and a dog park is located in the campground.
-Other amenities include pool, splash pad, boat launch.
-Reservations are required and can be made up to 6 months in advance, online or by calling (866) 644-6727.
+Other amenities include pool, splash pad, and a boat launch.
+Reservations are required and may be made up to six months in advance, online or by calling (866) 644-6727.